-- cents for every dollar donated.
-They have also taken the added step of making thermometers available for all stores.
-They will also offer free coffee to front line responders through May 3.
-And will offer 20 free therapy sessions a year for all of its employees, including part-time workers, as part of a broader mental-health benefit plan. - o Volkswagen AG announced they are releasing employees with medical qualifications for up to 15 working days with full pay if they volunteer for work in the public health service. - Major League Baseball Commissioner Rob Manfred announced that all 30 major league teams have committed \$1M each to help assist thousands of ballpark employees affected by the delay in start of the baseball season. - Verizon implemented a COVID-19 specific leave of absence policy offering 100% of pay for up to 8 weeks, and then 60% beyond 8 weeks for employees who are unable to work because they are caring for loved ones or themself.
+- Volkswagen AG announced they are releasing employees with medical qualifications for up to 15 working days with full pay if they volunteer for work in the public health service. - Major League Baseball Commissioner Rob Manfred announced that all 30 major league teams have committed \$1M each to help assist thousands of ballpark employees affected by the delay in start of the baseball season. - Verizon implemented a COVID-19 specific leave of absence policy offering 100% of pay for up to 8 weeks, and then 60% beyond 8 weeks for employees who are unable to work because they are caring for loved ones or themself.
 Those diagnosed with COVID-19 are eligible for up to 26 weeks paid leave. - Nike is offering a 2:1 match for any employee donations to support COVID-19 responses locally, nationally and internationally. - Tyson plans to give \$500 bonus to its 116,000 frontline workers and truck drivers in the United States, totaling approximately \$60 million.
-They are also waiving barriers to accessing healthcare and services: waiving the 5 consecutive day waiting period for short term disability benefits, waiving the co-pay, co-insurance and deductible for doctor visits for COVID-19 testing as well as eliminating pre-approval or preauthorization steps, waiving co-pays for the use of telemedicine, relaxing refill limits for 30-day prescriptions of maintenance medication. - o General Mills is providing a daily bonus to production-essential plant employees who are working on-site; will receive two weeks of paid leave under conditions including voluntary or mandated quarantine, school closure for a child, medical risk, and suspended work as a result of COVID-19; increased the employee match cap from \$1k to \$1.5k; offering healthy office employees the opportunity to provide temporary help in manufacturing facilities; launched a paid community service program so employees continue getting paid while volunteering at a non-profit. - Wells Fargo contributed \$10M towards its WE Care Fund, a charitable grant program that provides financial assistance to team members, administered by E4E Relief. - o Goldman Sachs has offered its employees worldwide an extra 10 days of leave to help them care for children or elderly relatives affected by the coronavirus. - Milton, who has had to furlough employees, launched a website to connect its people to job opportunities elsewhere that are currently open.
-In some cases, Hilton employees can be fast-tracked since they can skip a redundant background check or paperwork. - The Home Depot announced they are expanding benefits for their associates such as additional 80 hours of paid sick or personal time for all full-time hourly associates, and 40 hours for part-time hourly associates. - Flower Foods Inc. paid \$5.6M in "appreciation bonuses" to its employees: \$500 for full-time workers and \$250 for part-time.
+They are also waiving barriers to accessing healthcare and services: waiving the 5 consecutive day waiting period for short term disability benefits, waiving the co-pay, co-insurance and deductible for doctor visits for COVID-19 testing as well as eliminating pre-approval or preauthorization steps, waiving co-pays for the use of telemedicine, relaxing refill limits for 30-day prescriptions of maintenance medication. - General Mills is providing a daily bonus to production-essential plant employees who are working on-site; will receive two weeks of paid leave under conditions including voluntary or mandated quarantine, school closure for a child, medical risk, and suspended work as a result of COVID-19; increased the employee match cap from \$1k to \$1.5k; offering healthy office employees the opportunity to provide temporary help in manufacturing facilities; launched a paid community service program so employees continue getting paid while volunteering at a non-profit. - Wells Fargo contributed \$10M towards its WE Care Fund, a charitable grant program that provides financial assistance to team members, administered by E4E Relief. - Goldman Sachs has offered its employees worldwide an extra 10 days of leave to help them care for children or elderly relatives affected by the coronavirus. - Hilton, who has had to furlough employees, launched a website to connect its people to job opportunities elsewhere that are currently open.
+In some cases, Hilton employees can be fast-tracked since they can skip a redundant background check or paperwork. - The Home Depot announced they are expanding benefits for their associates such as additional 80 hours of paid sick or personal time for all full-time hourly associates, and 40 hours for part-time hourly associates. - Flower Foods Inc. paid \$5.6M in "appreciation bonuses" to its employees: \$500 for full-time workers and \$250 for part-time. - Conagra Brands said that it would give additional bonuses totaling \$7 million to workers at 50 distribution and production facilities in the U.S., Canada and Mexico.
+Up to this point, the company has spent \$13 million on bonuses for frontline workers.

-Updated May 11, 2020.
+Updated July 27, 2020.
 The latest version can be found by logging into MyCECP: https://cecp.co/knowl/doc?d=corporate-response-and-considerations-for-coronavirus-2020